-This is the 7th year of reporting our Gender Pay Gap (GPG).
+This is the 8th year of reporting our Gender Pay Gap (GPG).
 We continue to work hard to support the development of our people in their chosen roles, and have been committed to work on our recruitment processes to ensure they are fair, inclusive and transparent.

-Our Gender Pay Gap is decreasing, and over the last 6 years we have seen a reduction of 6.4%.
+Our Gender Pay Gap is decreasing, and over the last 7 years we have seen a reduction of 7.6% (from 6.4% last year).
 Our data highlights a difference in the gender pay gap dependant on the role.
 As last year, we have analysed the data so we can see the differences between those who are on Agenda for Change contracts, those who are on Medical, Dental and VSM contracts, as this helps us identify where to focus our efforts.